intuitivenibble-del/intuitivenibble-del.github.io/privacy-policy.md

 ### Data Storage Locations:
 - Firebase/Google Cloud servers (primarily in Europe and United States)
+- Groq's servers (United States) — used only transiently to generate Genie's responses, not for long-term storage
 - All data is encrypted in transit and at rest
 - Firebase complies with EU-US Data Privacy Framework

-Your data may be processed in the European Economic Area (EEA) and the United States, where our cloud infrastructure providers operate secure data centers with industry-leading security standards.
+Your data may be processed in the European Economic Area (EEA) and the United States, where our service providers operate secure data centers with industry-leading security standards.

 ---